“Only furtively”? as he forced his way through night-bound tangled vegetation?

 Not only did the cabin have a lamp, but indoor plumbing, cable TV and a fully stocked refrigerator/freezer as well!

-profkatz almost 5 years ago
+profkatz about 5 years ago

 Mr. Brister could be an alias for good old Sam the evil riverboat man……….resurrected from the desert sands.
 In which case his aka should be “Mr. Blister”!